kenatiod/MUT/Understanding Machine Understanding.md

 Ultimately, addressing the symbol grounding problem and designing more robust tests of machine understanding will require a multidisciplinary effort, drawing on insights from cognitive science, linguistics, philosophy, and AI research.
 By moving beyond purely behavioral tests and focusing on the cognitive mechanisms and representations that enable genuine understanding, more rigorous and reliable methods can be developed for evaluating the progress of AI systems towards human-like intelligence.

+(For a deeper look at the challenges of grounding meaning in embodied experience and the philosophical perspectives on this issue, refer to Appendix A7.)

 ### 2.5 -- Turing Enough?